-This video shows the OASIS Implant being used in combination with the Polygon400 to deliver targeted optogenetic stimulation to different parts of the cortex of a freely-behaving mouse that in turn elicits different behaviours (Courtesy of Dr. Zhigang He and Noaf Alwahab, Harvard Medical School).
+This video shows the OASIS Implant being used in combination with the laser Polygon400 to deliver targeted optogenetic stimulation to different parts of the cortex of a freely-behaving mouse that in turn elicits different behaviours (Courtesy of Dr. Zhigang He and Noaf Alwahab, Harvard Medical School).

 Are you interested in all-optical methods for probing in vivo neural activity and deciding what tool is right for you?